 In summary, applications used in the current use case are classified as follows:

-ADN-AE-1: an application embedded in Sensor#1 with capabilities to monitor Sensor#1 and interact with the IN-CSE through the Mca reference point;
+ADN-AE-1: an application embedded in Sensor#1 with capabilities to monitor Sensor#1 and interact with the IN-CSE through the Mca reference point.

-ADN-AE-2: an application embedded in Sensor#2 with capabilities to monitor Sensor#2 and interact with the IN-CSE through Mca reference point;
+ADN-AE-2: an application embedded in Sensor#2 with capabilities to monitor Sensor#2 and interact with the IN-CSE through Mca reference point.

-ADN-AE-3: an application embedded in Sensor#3 with capabilities to monitor Sensor#3 and interact with the IN-CSE through Mca reference point;
+ADN-AE-3: an application embedded in Sensor#3 with capabilities to monitor Sensor#3 and interact with the IN-CSE through Mca reference point.

-ADN-AE-4: an application embedded in Sensor#4 with capabilities to monitor Sensor#4 and interact with the IN-CSE through Mca reference point;
+ADN-AE-4: an application embedded in Sensor#4 with capabilities to monitor Sensor#4 and interact with the IN-CSE through Mca reference point.

-ADN-AE-5: a smartphone application embedded in the smartphone device with capabilities to interact directly with the oneM2M service platform IN-CSE through Mca reference point and discover and retrieve information related to Sensor#1, Sensor#2, Sensor#3 and Sensor#4.
+ADN-AE-5: a smartphone application embedded in the smartphone device with capabilities to interact directly with the oneM2M service platform IN-CSE through Mca reference point to discover and retrieve information related to Sensor#1, Sensor#2, Sensor#3 and Sensor#4.

-ADN-AE-6: a smartphone application embedded in the smartphone device with capabilities to interact directly with the oneM2M service platform IN-CSE through Mca reference point and manage and semantically annotate resources related to Sensor#1, Sensor#2, Sensor#3 and Sensor#4.
+ADN-AE-6: a smartphone application embedded in the smartphone device with capabilities to interact directly with the oneM2M service platform IN-CSE through Mca reference point to manage and semantically annotate resources related to Sensor#1, Sensor#2, Sensor#3 and Sensor#4.

 8 Semantic Modelling